 Top 10 Predicted Hits And Misses Of The New 2013 Fall TV Season

-With the dog days of August winding down, Fall TV is just around the corner with lots of new series premieres being served up.
+With the dog days of August winding down, the TV season is just around the corner with lots of new series premieres being served up.
 We've taken a closer look at the big networks fall offerings – here's what we think will be the top hits and misses of the new TV season.

 Top 10 Hits: